-With the help of data processing and AI-based system, INSIST tries to map the advertorials to right customer segment by contextualize the human behaviours in the city.
-Targeting right customer segment depends the quality of data retrieved from sensors.
-To improve the data precision and robustness, INSIST plans to use High dynamic range(HDR) and micro lenses which eliminates light defects.
-Advertorials can be used more efficiently and more attractive based on human attitudes.
-Furthermore, Pixage developed by Koç Sistem for digital publishing used in stadiums and events.
-The features in Pixage such as live broadcasting, social media integration, player grouping and tagging, integration with broadcast will enrich the broadcast stream and tracking line events, thus the system will be integrated with INSIST project
+With the help of data processing and AI-based system, INSIST tries to map the advertorials to right customer segment by tracking and contextualizing the human behaviours in the city.
+Targeting right customer segment depends on the quality of data retrieved from sensors.
+To improve the data precision and robustness, INSIST plans to use High dynamic range(HDR) and micro lenses which eliminates light defects and image blurring.
+With more advanced and higher image quality advertorials can be broadcast on public screens at the right time and attract more people’s attention that helps companies strengthen their market strategy and reach their targets accurately.
+Addressing right customer segments for companies contributes to their sales growths and more customer engagement.
+The features in Pixage, developed by Koc Sistem for digital Sistem for digital publishing used in stadiums and events, such as live broadcasting, social media integration, player grouping and tagging, integration with broadcast will enrich the broadcast stream and tracking line events, is integrated with INSIST project

-are being integrated with Insist platform.

 Main contributors: KoçSistem, Argedor, Verisun, Gerade